 Praise for We All Need to Eat:

 “We All Need to Eat is a stunning inquiry into the sharpness of the world as it collides with the fragility – the ambiguities and possibilities – of the self.
-Alex Leslie a tremendously gifted and compassionate writer.
+Alex Leslie is a tremendously gifted and compassionate writer.
 This bold and searing collection is a wonder.” —Madeleine Thien, Scotiabank Giller Prize winning author of Do Not Say We Have Nothing

 “Alex Leslie has written a refreshing set of interlocking narratives about family and heartache.
 A far cry from the self-discovery credos of the millennial age, her protagonist Soma ruminates and broods.
 And with Soma’s painfully careful and wonderfully-crafted considerations, the reader might also weigh the many small, trying moments that connect us to chosen and blood family.” —Amber Dawn, author of Sodom Road Exit